BrambleXu/kensyu/README.md

 This sentence is edited by another colleague.

-This sentence is added on dev branch.
+This sentence is edited on dev branch.

 This sentence is added by owner.